SkyflowFoundry/skyflow-byot-loader/skyflow-snowflake-tokenization/lambda/Skyflow-for-Snowflake-Deployment-Guide.md

 ### Data Transformations

-The Lambda function supports Protegrity-compatible data transformations that are applied before tokenization.
+The Lambda function supports data transformations that are applied before tokenization.
 Each vault definition can specify transformation rules:

 ```json
 {